 Says Goleman, "The brain remains plastic throughout life, though not to the spectacular extent seen in childhood.
 All learning implies a change in the brain, a strengthening of synaptic connection.

-The brain changes in the patients with obsessive-compulsive disorder show that emotional habits are malleable throughout life, with some sustained effort, even at the neural level.
+The brain changes in the patients with obsessivecompulsive disorder show that emotional habits are malleable throughout life, with some sustained effort, even at the neural level.
 What happens with the brain...is an analog of the effects all repeated or intense emotional experiences bring, for better or for worse."
 The same principle applies to chronic speech blocks.

-By venturing outside your comfort zone, being willing experience your way through the to negative emotions, and by reframing the old learnings using Neuro-Linguistic Programming (NLP), Neuro-Semantics" other cognitive and tools from psychology--you can build alternative responses, even though the old memories will always exist in your emotional archives.
+By venturing outside your comfort zone, being willing to experience your way through the negative emotions, and by reframing the old learnings using Neuro-Linguistic Programming (NLP), Neuro-Semantics" and other tools from cognitive psychology--you can build alternative responses, even though the old memories will always exist in your emotional archives.
 The adage, "What doesn't kill you will make you stronger" really applies.